Signed Into Law

 Which agencies enforce SB1637?

-SB1637 is enforced by Texas Criminal Courts and District Attorneys Offices.
+SB1637 is enforced by District Attorneys Offices and Texas Criminal Courts.

 Q

-The compliance urgency for SB1637 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1637 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q